Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors

-It is well-known that passage to the initial ideal does not commute with arbitrary base change, but rather only with flat base change (see \cite{bayerGalligoStillman}).
-Thus it is difficult to define functors manipulating initial ideals through arbitrary base changes.
-In contrast, we show that $\Delta$-monic families are stable by arbitrary base change.
-This allows us to define a $\Delta$-monic functor at the end of this section, after having settled the required base-change statements.
+The goal of this section is to define monic functors, which parameterize ideals with a prescribed initial ideal.
+In general, the initial ideal does not commute with arbitrary base change, but only with flat base change (see \cite{bayerGalligoStillman}).
+However, we prove that $\Delta$-monic families are stable by arbitrary (non flat) base change (Proposition \ref{refinedStatementForMonicBaseChanges}) and functoriality follows.